PeterWCox/Infraworks-Road-Style-Wizard/README.md

 Note: The program has only been tested on IW 2019 and 2020.

-It should go without saying, but the LSP is not endorsed by Autodesk!
+It should go without saying, but the wizard is not endorsed by Autodesk!

 If you have any feedback, find any bugs or have suggestions for future improvements drop me a line at support@eurocodehelpers.com